7 days, 18 hours and 12 minutes.

 The history of PokéTwitch is one of great love, greater loss, impressive victory, and mind-numbing frustration.
-But behind the hilarity and fun of the world’s grandest cooperative gaming experience, lie some serious social insights.
+But behind the hilarity and fun of the world’s grandest cooperative gaming experience lie some serious social insights.
 Twitch-goers are given full control of the Pokémon Red/Blue world.
-What they did with this power created a moving story of loss, a widespread religion, a government system, and a game file that all of us have experienced and will likely never forget.
+What they did with this power created a moving story of loss, a widespread religion, a government system, and a game file that won’t be forgotten any time soon.

 It Begins – A Tale of Two Pokémon